MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/custom-detection-rules.md

 >To create and manage custom detections, [your role](user-roles.md#create-roles-and-assign-the-role-to-an-azure-active-directory-group) needs to have the **manage security settings** permission.

 ## Create a custom detection rule
-### 1. Prepare the query
+### 1. Prepare the query.

 In Microsoft Defender Security Center, go to **Advanced hunting** and select an existing query or create a new query.
 When using an new query, run the query to identify errors and understand possible results.

 >[!NOTE]
 >To use a query for a custom detection rule, the query must return the `EventTime`, `MachineId`, and `ReportId` columns in the results.
-Queries that don’t `project` results will usually return these common columns.
+Queries that don’t use the `project` operator to customize results usually return these common columns.

-### 2. Create new rule and provide alert details
+### 2. Create new rule and provide alert details.

 With the query in the query editor, select **Create detection rule** and specify the following alert details: